kristofferkjeldby/SharedCache/README.md

 );
 ```

 This will create a `SharedCustomListCache` using the second level cache method configured in the `SharedCache.Html.SecondLevelSharedCustomCacheMethod` setting.
-This will allow us to use e.g. a `FileStringCache` locally and a `RedisStringCache` on test environments.
 It will also put the cache on the CM server in clearOnlyMode (configured in the setting `SharedCache.Html.SharedCustomCacheClearOnly`).
 This means that the cache on the CM server will not add content to the second level cache.

-This prevents unpublished items on the CM server from interfering with the CD servers cache.
+Both the `StringCache` second level cache and the `clearOnly` exists as optional properties on the constructor, but leaving them out will use the values configured in the config files above.

-Also, in this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.
+In this case the `AlwaysClearPredicate` has been set to `ClearOnGlobal = true` and `UseSiteNameAsCacheKey = true` (the two constructor paramenters) which means that if an item is published within a specific site, the whole cache will not be cleared, but the publish will only remove the cache key matching the site name.

 Often instead of using the `AlwaysClearPredicate` clear predicate, a better alternative is to use the `TemplateClearPredicate` which will allow you to configure a list of trigger templates, so only items using these templates will clear the cache upon publish.